bmerracho/aussie-farm-app/README.md

 composer install
 ```

+To Setup Database and populate it with data
-Run your MySQL Server then migrate and seed the db
+Run your MySQL Server then excecute this command
 ```bash
 php artisan migrate:fresh --seed --seeder=KangarooInfoSeeder
 ```